wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

    PROTIP: Slack is a great way to get help from the community of users and Akeyless staff.

 1. Use the Global Admin to create accounts and permissions to limit what yourself and others can do.
-Apply <strong>"Least Privilege"</strong> principles to limit the "blast radius" when credentials end up in the hands of someone malicious. <a target="_blank" href="https://www.youtube.com/watch?v=yzH5kmIHEec&list=PLhc-aRiEl_XVbq0TtqKkk3ezwI-L7tcqZ&index=7">this video about Role-Based Access Control (with API Key Authentication)</a>
+Apply <strong>"Least Privilege"</strong> principles to limit the "blast radius" when credentials end up in the hands of someone malicious. <a target="_blank" href="https://www.youtube.com/watch?v=yzH5kmIHEec&list=PLhc-aRiEl_XVbq0TtqKkk3ezwI-L7tcqZ&index=7">this video about Role-Based Access Control (with API Key Authentication)</a>.

+   Each Authentication Method object is associated with an Access Role that grants permission (including Create, Read, Update, Delete, List, and Deny) to the identity on Secrets, Targets, Roles, and Authentication Method objects stored inside the Akeyless SaaS solution.

 <a name="AkeylessCLI"></a>